ningrao/notes/css.md

     flex-start | flex-end | center | space-between | space-around | stretch

-    - align-content: multi-line only
+    - align-content: for multi-line/wrap only

   + stretch: expand to the same size

-- flex: num num unit;	grow/shrink/basis; when less than three, grow take precedence than shrink;
+- flex: num num unit;	grow/shrink/basis;
+  + when less than three, grow take precedence than shrink;
+  + basis is set to 0 when absent
 - flex-flow: direction + wrap.
 - by default grow/shrink respect their ratio of flex-basis.